The best iteration of Nike’s laceless FastFit system is here.

 Overall, I enjoyed the Kobe AD NXT FF a lot more than I thought I would.

-I had called the Nike Kobe NXT 360 a next generation type of shoe, and they kind of outdid themselves with this one.
+I had called the Nike Kobe NXT 360 a next-generation type of shoe, and the Nike Kobe line kind of outdid themselves with this one.
 The rounded feel of the tooling featured on the NXT 360 was removed and replaced with something a bit more traditional — very similar feel to the Kobe 11.
 While the traction durability issues seem to have been addressed as well.

 While the Air Jordan 33‘s FastFit system left me wanting more, the only thing with this version I could complain about is the lack of zonal tightening.
 With the lacing system being comprised of a single pulley system I can see why targeted zonal tightening is missing.
 It would be awesome if it was a future feature of FastFit — but only time will tell.

 If you end up grabbing a pair of the Nike Kobe AD NXT FF then I hope you enjoy the shoe as much as I did.